A Hebridean blue for Ryder Cup Harris Tweed

 It was in 1891 that Old Tom came to South Uist to lay out a golf course at the behest of Lady Cathcart, who wanted to impress her society friends.

-He described the choice of links land available as “staggering” and proclaimed his chosen spot on the machair at Askernish farm as “second to none in the various elements which go to make a really good course”.
+He described the choice of links land available as “staggering” and proclaimed his chosen spot on the Machair at Askernish farm as “second to none in the various elements which go to make a really good course”.

 The course is little different today.
 In 2006 a team including golf course consultant Gordon Irvine – who pronounced Askernish “the holy grail” of links land – and course architect Martin Ebert planned where they believed the original course would have been.